 That said, just like a coin has two sides; if you do not keep a watchful eye on your corporate card spending, it can lead you to a world of problems.
 Given that corporate cards are designed to make spending easier, it is likely that your employees may be tempted to spend a little more than what you’d like them to.
-That could prove detrimental to the health of your business.
+According to a GBTA study, that could prove detrimental to the health of your business.
 We at Fyle, certainly don’t want that for your business.
 That’s exactly why we have listed some of the best practices you must keep in mind while managing corporate cards at your company.

 Set a distinction between personal and corporate card expenses:

 Sometimes, employees incur personal expenses on their corporate cards, with an idea of paying the company later.
 Unless it is necessary, discourage your employees from doing so.
 Tell them clearly what is acceptable and what isn’t.
-In case they record a personal expense, ensure that your Travel & Expense management software can differentiate between the two.
+In case they record a personal expense, ensure that your Corporate card software can differentiate between the two.

 Double check the expenses with proofs: